 - Jernej Mozic, The Dramaturgies of Home: Perceiving the Domestic in Theatre and Performance, supervisory team: Joe Kelleher, Graham White.

-- Rachael Nicholas, Absent encounters: audiences of theatre broadcasts and the changing cultural value of watching Shakespeare on 'stage' in the twenty-first century, supervisory team: Susanne Greenhalgh, Fiona Wilkie.
+- Rachael Nicholas, Encountering Shakespeare Elsewhere: Digital Distribution, Audience Reception, and the Changing Value of Shakespeare in Performance, supervisory team: Susanne Greenhalgh, Fiona Wilkie.

-- Chai Ju Shen, Body in the cities: imaging Taiwaneseness through urban choreographies, supervisory team: Adrian Heathfield, Glenn Odom.
+- Chai Ju Shen, Body in Cities: Feeling Taiwaneseness through Urban Choreographies, supervisory team: Adrian Heathfield, Glenn Odom.